Gaelic-Algorithmic-Research-Group/An-Gocair-Gaelic-Standardiser/web_new/README.md

 A Prettier pre-commit hook has been added to `.pre-commit-config.yaml`.
 Files in `.prettierignore` will not be formatted by Prettier.

+A GitHub Action for Prettier has also been added in ../.github/workflows/prettier.yaml, currently working on pushes and pull requests on the `develop` branch.

 ## ESLint

 See [this link](https://nextjs.org/docs/basic-features/eslint) for details.